Se Habla Español

 What Can Influence My Chances of Keeping My Pet?

-New Jersey, like most states, has no laws surrounding pet custody.
-Despite the fact that you consider them family, pets are treated as property during a divorce.
-Due to the emotional aspect of this issue, it can be highly contentious, so knowing what factors will influence a court’s decision can help you better prepare.
+Due to the emotional aspect of this issue, it can be highly contentious, so knowing what factors will influence a court’s decision regarding who can keep a pet in a divorce can help you better prepare.

 Even though they are considered property, they aren’t treated like a couch or television.
-The courts will consider the following factors:
+The courts will consider the following factors when determining how to handle a pet in a divorce:

 • When the pet was purchased or adopted